jarichardson/dissertation/README.md

 To download the current working version, use the link here http://raw.github.com/jarichardson/dissertation/master/manuscript/richardson_diss.pdf

-To download slides of my PhD defense, use this link http://raw.github.com/jarichardson/dissertation/master/defense/richardson_def.pdf
+To download slides of my PhD defense presentation, use this link http://raw.github.com/jarichardson/dissertation/master/defense/richardson_def.pdf

 #### This is a work in progress